Board of Trustees

 Hayley Buckley was appointed to the St Cuthbert’s Board of Trustees in February 2015 and became Chair in October 2017.
 Hayley ensures the Trust Board’s vision is aligned with the College’s mission statement ‘By Love Serve’ and works to support our Principal in keeping St Cuthbert’s at the forefront of education in New Zealand.
 As Chair, Hayley is an ex officio member of all Trust Board committees.

-Hayley is a partner in the corporate advisory team of law firm Wynn Williams, specialising in mergers and acquisitions.
+Hayley is a partner in the corporate advisory team of law firm Wynn Williams, specialising in mergers and acquisitions, and she chairs its board.
 She has considerable experience advising both public and private companies on all aspects of corporate governance including shareholder disputes, capital raising and corporate restructures

 Hayley has a Bachelor of Arts degree and a Bachelor of Law (First Class Hons) degree from the University of Auckland

-Her daughter, Chloe, is a current student in the Junior School.
+Her daughter, Chloe, is a current student in the Senior School.

 Paul Nickels, Deputy Chair